East African People and exploring their cultures and tribes

 On the magnificent continent of Africa live an astounding 1.5 billion people in 54 unique countries.
-People from all walks of life and East African culture, people from exceptional ancient tribes with their customs and traditions.
-Deeply rooted indigenous knowledge systems have been passed down through time in Africa, through generations and historical eras.
-Discover the incredible cultural world of the East African people and traditions and ceremonies of the tribes.
+Discover people from all walks of life and people from exceptional ancient tribes with their customs and traditions amongst East African people.
+Deeply rooted indigenous knowledge systems have been passed down through time in Africa with native east African people, through generations and historical eras.
+Discover the incredible cultural world of the East African people and traditions and ceremonies of the tribes in the region.
 It’s time to retell the stories of these people who epitomize this magnetic and popular tourist destination.
-Responsible ecotourism is a three-legged ‘potjie pot’ of sustainable management, cultural empowerment and environmental conservation.
+Responsible ecotourism in East Africa is a three-legged ‘potjie pot’ of sustainable management, African culture and traditions and environmental conservation.

 A tree with sunsets in the Serengeti plains of South East Africa